-CONCRETE LEVEL ABSTRACT LEVEL Rules of water supply • The water is supplied by a state firm and decide about the quantity of water they w 1 2 • The water price per cubic meter is determ State.
-The water is subsidised. ined by the • Hierarchy: the price is set by the government Factors influ encing the process Contracts for water supply offered by the Company are not binding.
-Water use timetables are prepared, but of • There are devices for water monitoring or canals, but not on the secondary canals. n the main • Monitoring: limited to the main canals • The water that small farmers pump is not monitored.
-Irrigation company water guards are supported serve a large area and they cannot resolve Local mayors act as mediators to soften the Poorly developed social mechanisms e all conflicts mechanisms • No one knew anybody who had been sand violating the formal regulation of water st e
+CONCRETE LEVEL ABSTRACT LEVEL Rules of water supp ly • The water is supplied by a state firm and the farmers decide about the quantity of water they want to have. • Market: local monopoly • The water price per cubic meter is determined by the State.
+The water is subsidised. • Hierarchy: the price is set by the government Factors influencing the F process Contracts for water supply offered by the Irrigation Company are not binding.
+Water use timetables are prepared, but often violated.
+Poor local coordination • There are devices for water monitoring on the main canals, but not on the secondary canals. • Monitoring: limited to the main canals • The water that small farmers pump is not monitored.
+Irrigation company water guards are supposed to serve a large area and they cannot resolve all conflicts Local mayors act as mediators to soften the conflicts Poorly developed social mechanisms • Incomplete conflict resolution mechanisms • No one knew anybody who had been sanctioned for violating the formal regulation of water supply • Ineffective sanctioning mecha- nisms in the case of small pro- ducers The irrigation company refuses to supply water to farmers with obligations from the previous year Two large water users were sanctioned through formal mechanisms